Quantum trajectories and reduced dynamics in time-correlated environments

 \subsection{Comparison with Redfield dynamics}

 As derived in \Cref{sec:RED}, the Redfield equation with time-dependent coefficients can be used to approximate the average dynamics of the SSE drive by the $\Upsilon_\mathrm{OU}$-noise.
 In this section, the numerical solution of the Redfield model dynamics is investigated, and it shows good agreement with the SSE results for the observable under study.

-In the simplest case of a null Hamiltonian, only the vanishing channel at zero frequency contributes to the relaxation.
+In the simplest case of a null Hamiltonian, only the channel at zero frequency contributes to the relaxation.
 We recall that the associated rate vanishes at long time as shown in \cref{fig:timeCoeffiecientsRedfield}a.
-Looking at \cref{fig:comparison_SSEvsRedfield}a, we see that this approach correctly predicts the dynamics of null Hamiltonian systems, the absolute error \cref{fig:comparison_SSEvsRedfield}d a fluctuation with amplitude depending on the noisiness of the SSE trajectories average.
+Looking at \cref{fig:comparison_SSEvsRedfield}a, we see that this approach correctly predicts the dynamics of the null Hamiltonian system, the absolute error is shown in \cref{fig:comparison_SSEvsRedfield}d and it fluctuates with an amplitude that depends on the noisiness of the SSE trajectories average.
 This is also true for coupled resonant systems.

-When an energy difference is introduced in the system, the generic Hamiltonian $H_{\varepsilon,\Omega}$, the error then first increases in time, the population oscillations slightly detuned, then descreasing as the stationary equidistribution is reached, \cref{fig:comparison_SSEvsRedfield}b.
+When an energy difference is introduced in the system, like in the generic Hamiltonian $H_{\varepsilon,\Omega}$, the difference between the Redfield dynamics and the average obtained from the SSE accumulates at early times because of slightly detuned coherent oscillations, \cref{fig:comparison_SSEvsRedfield}b.
 At longer times, both dynamics converge to the same stationary states reaching equidistribution of populations.

-The difference in the oscillation frequency is even more noticeable in the case of noise on the sites ($R=\sigma_z$), the differences are more marked, \cref{fig:comparison_SSEvsRedfield}c and \ref{fig:comparison_SSEvsRedfield}f.
-The Redfield equation shows a slight speed-up of the oscillation, while the $\Upsilon_\mathrm{OU}$-derived QME slows them down depending on the intensity of the noise, see \cref{fig:PZ_hgen}.
-The error will then decrease again as the stationary distribution is reached at long time.
+The difference in the oscillation frequency is even more noticeable in the case of noise on the sites ($R=\sigma_z$), see \cref{fig:comparison_SSEvsRedfield}c and \ref{fig:comparison_SSEvsRedfield}f.
+The Redfield equation shows a slight speed-up of the oscillation, while the $\Upsilon_\mathrm{OU}$-derived QME slows them down depending on the intensity of the noise, see also \cref{fig:PZ_hgen}.